Options

 partial

-.
 These algorithms can only be ran if cross-seed

-has snatched the
+has snatched the torrent files.

-happened by parsing information from the title.
+parsing information from the title.
+Using partial

 option | description |